 - It establishes a Decision Support Service with clearly defined functions which will include the promotion of public awareness relating to the exercise of capacity by persons who may require assistance in exercising their capacity.

 - The Director of the Decision Support Service will have the power to investigate complaints in relation to any action by a decision-maker in relation to their functions as such decision-maker.

 For further information see Citizens Information - Incapacity or get legal advice.

 Everyone experiences loss during life.
 However, for carers many of the changes and losses experienced come quickly and can lead to feelings of grief.
 Other people may understand that you feel grief for the person who has died but they may not realise that you can also feel the loss of not being a carer anymore.
-Bereavement counseling offers the opportunity to explore, understand and work through feelings of grief.
+Bereavement counselling offers the opportunity to explore, understand and work through feelings of grief.
 Although everyone's personal reaction to a bereavement is different, most people experience some of the following emotional responses when someone close to them dies such as disbelief, shock, anger, sadness, relief, guilt, depression, anxiety, despair, longing and loneliness.
 Carer support groups can also offer different types of support.
 Your general practitioner or local health office can provide advice on supports available in your area.
-Click here for information available on Bereavement Counseling.

 Check out the voluntary organisations providing helplines, supports and services for older people and their carers.